 At the centre of the floor stands a rectangular cement core with the exact same dimensions as the cella of the Parthenon, where the original frieze from the Parthenon’s exterior walls has been installe.
 A sculptural depiction of the Great Panathenaia (a festival to honour the city’s patron goddess Athena), the frieze runs in impressively unbroken sequence for 160 meters – although only 50 meters of the original are found in the New Acropolis Museum in Athens.
 In front of that runs the sequence of 92 metopes (large squares of stone carved with individual scenes) depicting four legendary battles, and symbolising the victories of the Athenians against the Persians.
 It was an incredible sight, all the more breathtaking for having survived so long, and wandering around the scenes of horses and chariots, gods fighting giants, sacrificial processions, and mythical creatures, was a truly incredible experience.

 Back outside, the buzz of nearby Ermou Street, strewn with high street shops, trendy boutiques and cool restaurants, brought me from the ancient to the modern world with a bit of a bang.
-Athens has a habit of doing that.
-On a recommendation from Discover Greece, I sought out Melilotos (melilotos.gr) for dinner – and discovered it packed full of locals enjoying a Saturday night out.
+This city has a habit of doing that.
+Wanting to check out the Athens food scene, I followed a recommendation to Melilotos (melilotos.gr) for dinner – and discovered it packed full of locals enjoying a Saturday night out.
 Popularity with locals is always a good sign, and in fact Melilotos started life as a delivery service and opened a restaurant following demand from satisfied customers.
 Prices were good, the atmosphere lively, and the food was excellent: my chicken burger may not seem like the most traditional Greek choice, but with peppers from Florina, pastrami from Drama and Gruyere from Crete, it was about as Greek as a burger can get, and absolutely delicious.

 The next morning brought still more perfect weather, with blue skies and fluffy white clouds spread above the city.
 I started out bright and early with a trip to Hadrian’s Gate, an ancient Roman site dating from 131 or 132 AD, and to the Temple of the Olympian Zeus next door – one of the iconic ancient sites of Athens included in my Acropolis ticket – which was completed during Hadrian’s reign (after construction began in the 6th century BC) and was dedicated to the emperor.
 Although only a fraction of the original temple remains, what is still standing is very impressive; towering columns at 17m high, topped with beautifully intricate carvings.
 The grounds were again relatively empty, and around the temple were other fascinating sites, including the foundations of ancient baths, and again I found myself very tempted to linger.